EddyRivasLab/hmmer/README.md

    % make install
 ```

 Executable programs will be installed in `/your/install/path/bin`.
+If
+you leave this argument off, the default prefix is `/usr/local`.

 Files to read in the top-level source directory: